redger/chronos/README.md

     3rd edition (December 10, 2007)
     ISBN 978-0-521-88540-9

-For a Pyrhon version, see [pycalcal](https://github.com/espinielli/pycalcal)
+For a Python version, see [pycalcal](https://github.com/espinielli/pycalcal)